pippinbarr/cart263-2021/topics/the-webpage/css-overview.md

 So far we've looked at using selectors that can target specific **tags** on our webpage.
 This is clearly really useful, but it can make it hard to target more specific elements or sets of elements.

-For this reason, we very often need to use the `id` or `class` attributes with our HTML elements to make them easily selectable in CSS.
+For this reason, we often use the `id` or `class` attributes in our HTML elements to make them easily selectable in CSS.

 The `id` attribute is used for a **unique** HTML element that is the only one of its kind that we want to select with CSS.